sapcc/go-makefile-maker/README.md

 `go-makefile-maker` requires a config file (`Makefile.maker.yaml`) in the [YAML format][yaml].

-Take a look at `go-makefile-maker`'s [own config file](./Makefile.maker.yaml) for an example of what a bare minimum config could like.
+Take a look at `go-makefile-maker`'s [own config file](./Makefile.maker.yaml) for an example of what a config could like.

 The config file has the following sections: